theopak/TSA-2011/README.md

 * 14 MAY - Set up WordPress on site (http://tsa.theopak.com).
 This will be the URL of the final submission.
 Imported existing db, now using working copy. sidebar added. various aesthetic and funcitonality improvements. smoothScroll, slimbox2, and typekit added.
 * 15 MAY - Content added. js fixed and cleaned. aesthetic improvements. incorperated Diego's contributions. added a new page to the 'Webmaster Challenge 2011' section. built, re-uploaded to server, and submitted for competition.
 * 26 JUN - Final product was judged in TSA National Conference.
 Printed presentation added to repo.
+* 05 AUG - Open-source licensing clarified, updated jQuery to 1.6.2, updated Modernizr to 2.0.6, updated buildscript and dependencies to latest and modified them for PHP with WordPress, updated various aspects of HTML5boilerplate to latest.
+Wordpress theme version bumped to 2.1.